dotdc/grafana-dashboards-kubernetes/README.md

 ## Features

-Theses dashboards are made and tested for the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) chart, but they should work well with others as soon as you have [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) and [prometheus-node-exporter](https://github.com/prometheus/node_exporter) installed in your Kubernetes cluster.
+Theses dashboards are made and tested for the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) chart, but they should work well with others as soon as you have [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) and [prometheus-node-exporter](https://github.com/prometheus/node_exporter) installed on your Kubernetes cluster.

 They are not backward compatible with older Grafana versions because they try to take advantage of Grafana's newest features like: